 One way to stay present is to make sure to focus.
 If your mind is beginning to wander, bring yourself back to the present.
-Paying special attention to the physical movements and motions you are performing on the client helps to ground you in the present.
-Also take deep breaths and focus on your breathing whenever you find it difficult to stay in the now.
-Your breathing is actually a powerful and yet simple way to keep yourself rooted in the moment.
+Paying special attention to the physical movements and motions you perform on the client helps to ground you in the present.
+Also, take deep breaths and focus on your breathing whenever you find it difficult to stay in the now.
+Your breathing is actually a powerful and yet simple way to keep yourself rooted at the moment.